shaunlebron/blinky/README.md

     hfit : fit the lens horizontally
     vfit : fit the lens vertically
     fit : fit the whole lens
-    colorcube : paint the cubemap
+    rubix : visualize lens shape by painting cubemap like a rubix cube

 #### Motion Sickness:
 Some lenses may induce nausea!
 I find that the **stereographic** lenses do not, as they are the only true perspective projections here.
 I recommend an fov of 180-200 using Stereographic, Panini, or Gumby